CY83R-3X71NC710N/PSVR-Study-Environment/README.md

 # Issue
 PSVR has absolutely no study environments, I found this to be an issue when I wanted to study in VR therefore I created this project allowing you to create your very own custom studyspace with custom learning resources using PSVR.

 Simply find a 360 VR study environment you want to use on youtube, download using youtubedl-gui then get a recording of the resources you wish to study in mp4 format.
-Provide both of these to the python script.
+Provide both of these to the bash script.

 # What exactly does this project do?